gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 **Ground state energy**

 To define the excitation energy of the resonance state, we must know the ground state energy of the system at the same level of theory.
-Sometimes the energy of the ground and resonance state can be obtained in a single calculation, other times two separate calculations must be run with the same set of input orbitals (e.g. one for the anionic resonance, the other for the neutral ground state).
 Ensure that your ground state energy is defined properly when analyzing the results.